 The Benefits of Roofing Solar Powered Vents / Attic Fans

-If you have experienced a hot summer and own a home, this article is for you.
+If you have experienced a hot summer and own a home in the Houston Texas area, if so this article is for you.
 Have you considered cooling your attic for free with a Solar Powered Roof Vent?
 Consider this, during the day the hot sun is beating down on your roof causing your attic to heat up as well and the air conditioning unit in your attic is running continuously.

 Here is a quick list to some of the many benefits: